Grendon, Warwickshire: Farm lane

 It is rumoured that the houses located on Farm Lane, originally to house farmworkers of Grendon Farm, were built on foundations created from the rubble produced in the demolition of Grendon Hall.
 In the woods off Farm Lane can be found a well-preserved underground ice house, which would have been used as a place to store ice (probably dragged from the nearby River Anker during the winter months) to serve the manor house's rudimentary refrigeration needs.
 This structure is of red brick, with a domed ceiling and is covered by a thin layer of earth.
 Ice would have been insulated with straw and if the ice was in large enough quantity it would have kept until the following winter.
 There are several other mounds of brick and earth in these woods suggesting other structures once existed as well.

 Governance

 When New Grendon was built in the 1950s it was part of the Atherstone Rural District.
 In 1974 under the Local Government Act 1972 the Atherstone Rural District became part of the newly formed district of North Warwickshire.
-Inside North Warwickshire, Grendon is part of the Baddesley Ensor and Grendon Wards and is represented by Andy Wright and Bernadette Davies who are both Conservatives.
+Inside North Warwickshire, Grendon is part of the Baddesley Ensor and Grendon Wards.
 As the ward is an old mining community it was considered a Labour safe seat until 2012, when the Conservatives gained power throughout North Warwickshire.
-Grendon is covered by the Baddesley Ensor Ward in Warwickshire and is also represented by Andy Wright (CON) and Bernadette Davies (CON).
 It is part of the North Warwickshire parliamentary constituency and was part of the West Midlands European Parliament constituency which was represented by 6 MEPs.